 Guide Along.
 5-star self-guided audio tours that are GPS-compatible for US road trips and national parks.
 We loved the Glacier National Park tour.

 Insure My Trip.
 I never travel internationally without trip insurance.
 Learn why here.
-My preferred place to shop and compare policies is InsureMyTrip.com
+My preferred place to shop and compare policies is InsureMyTrip.com.

 Plus, check out the 15 travel apps I use on trips, my preferred guidebooks, and my free customizable travel itinerary template, downloadable in four file formats.

 About the author: Janice Moskoff is a travel writer and blogger who loves hiking, exploring the world, and reading.
 She writes to inspire travel-loving families, adult friends, and couples on her blog, Gather and Go Travel.
-Check out her bio, learn how she became a blogger, and discover how to work with her.
-Sign up for her monthly Discovery Newsletter to get her latest travel recommendations and how-to’s.
+After attending the University of Michigan undergraduate business school and following a career in retail strategy and event management, she returned to focus on her first love—travel.
+Read her bio, learn how she became a blogger, and discover how to work with her.
+Sign up for her monthly Discovery Newsletter for travel recs and how-to’s.
+Or follow her on social media (@gatherandgotravel).

 Affiliate Disclosure: Some of the links on this page may be affiliate links, and at no additional cost to you, I earn a commission if you make a purchase.
 I only recommend products and companies I use.
 And the income goes to keeping the site community-supported and ads minimal.

 Welcome to Gather and Go Travel, a blog inspiring families, adult friends, and couples to explore US and international destinations and to get outdoors.
-I am Janice, an experienced traveler to over 50 countries and a travel writer, book lover, and blogger.
+I am Janice, a world traveler to 50+ countries, a travel writer/blogger, and a book lover.
 Learn more about me, read our story, and how to work with me.
+Get my latest updates, how-tos, and trip ideas in my monthly Discovery Newsletter.